you-genie/Dracs/Milestone4.md

 ### Step 6
 In case if you don't know what CS473 (and other courses) is, you can see the full name of that course when you hover it.

-You can undo this recommendations by clicking the recommended course again, and choosing "undo."
+You can undo recommendations by clicking the recommended course again and choosing "undo."

 Wa..ait.
 An ambitious person recommended a machine learning course to the first semester of a freshman.
 You can click the course (that you didn't recommend) to cast a downvote, or "Not sure."